sebalix/module-composition-analysis/odoo_project_migration/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module integrates the migration data collected by `odoo_repository_migration` in your Odoo projects, allowing to analyze their migrations.
+This module integrates the migration data collected by ``odoo_repository_migration`` module in your Odoo projects.
+It allows to generate migration reports, giving some hints about the effort to provide to migrate the project to a newer Odoo version.

 **Table of contents**